 Hearing aids are often an essential way for those with hearing loss to communicate with those around them.
 Many have what is known as automatic volume control.
-This is often a useful option, but it has its drawbacks that are important to understand.
+This is often a useful option, but it has its drawbacks that are important to understanding.

 What Is This Option?